maxmarcon/live_select/README.md

 Dynamic (multi)selection field for LiveView.

-`LiveSelect` is a LiveView component that implements a dynamic selection field with a dropdown.
+`LiveSelect` is a LiveView component that implements a dynamic selec tion field with a dropdown.
 The content of the dropdown is filled by your LiveView as the user types.
 This allows you to easily create an interface for search-like functionalities with type-ahead. `LiveSelect`s features include: